Abjcodes/CSES_ProblemSet/README.md

 # CSES-Solutions

 ### What is CSES?
 The CSES Problem Set contains a collection of competitive programming practice problems.
-You can access the problems [here](https://cses.fi/problemset/).
+You can checkout the problemset [here](https://cses.fi/problemset/).

 ## Current Status
 ### Introductory Problems